sammuelyee/docs/cartodb-editor.md

 - __Marker-stroke:__ adjust the border color of your markers, thickness of the border, and transparency (from 0 to 1)

 #### Torque CartoCSS
-In addition to being able to customize the look of your visualizations using CartoCSS, torque visualizations have specific options you can change.
+In addition to being able to customize the look of your maps using CartoCSS, torque maps have specific options you can change.

 ##### Torque